+Renewable energies also invoke high risk as sources of supply in a changing climate.
+Clouds may cover the deserts investors covered with photovoltaics.
 Rain may no longer fall where we built dams and planted biomass for fuel.
 The wind may no longer blow where we build windmills.
-Maybe we should put windmills on railcars-as Ronald Reagan wanted to put Peacekeeper intercontinental ballistic missiles on railcars-rather than in silos.
+Maybe we should put windmills on railcars, as Ronald Reagan wanted to put Peacekeeper intercontinental ballistic missiles on railcars rather than in silos.
 Without vastly improved storage, the windmills and photovoltaics are supernumeraries for the coal, methane, and uranium plants that operate reliably round the clock day after day.

-We live in an era of mass delusion about solar and other renewables, which will become an embarrassing collection of stranded assets.
-But let's use our intelligence and resources to build what will work on the large scale that matters for decarbonisation rather than to fight irrationality.
+We live in an era of mass delusion about solar renewables, which will become an embarrassing collection of stranded assets.
+But let's use our intelligence and resources to build what will work on the large scale that matters for decarbonization rather than to fight irrationality.
 Humans are not rational after all, and the environment for the energy business never will be.

 In this regard, the matter of taxes and trading schemes is tricky.
 The arithmetic is simple.
-At say, US\$30 per tonne of carbon, the present global emission of seven billion tonnes of carbon could bring US\$210 billion in annual revenues for governments, a tempting amount about four times the annual budget of the entire UN system.
+At say, \$30 per ton of carbon, the present global emission of 7 billion tons of carbon could bring \$210 billion in annual revenues for governments, a tempting amount about 4 times the annual budget of the entire UN system.
 The world economy can probably afford it.
 After all, the total is not much larger than the annual sales of WalMart.
 But the outcome of the taxes and trading will almost certainly bear little relation to what experts forecast.
 I will wager the main beneficiaries will be lawyers, accountants, financial intermediaries and administrators, not people suffering from changing climate.

-Still, what does matter is keeping energy cheap for end users.
+Still, what does matter is keeping energy cheap for end-users.
 To adapt to climate change, cheap energy matters enormously.
 Especially important is that cheap energy can translate into cheap water, for example, through pumping or desalination.
 Cheap energy also means people can range further in search of jobs and income.

-So, my messages for APPEA's upstream community have been substitution, decarbonisation, methane, India and China, compact very powerful ZEPPS for electricity, mini-ZEPPS for cars, offshore operations, entering into the hydrogen business on your own and in alliances with nuclear, and a benign attitude toward the ill-starred renewables while focussing on the greener strategy of a compact energy system that harms neither land nor sea.
+So, my messages for APPEA's upstream community have been substitution, decarbonization, methane, India & China, compact very powerful ZEPPS for electricity, mini-ZEPPS for cars, offshore operations, entering into the hydrogen business on your own and in alliances with nuclear, and a benign attitude toward the ill-starred renewables while focusing on the greener strategy of a compact energy system that harms neither land nor sea.

 In closing, let me return to John D. Rockefeller.
 Rockefeller, like the Medicis before him and Bill Gates more recently, achieved immortality through business acumen linked to philanthropy, notably in sciences and art.
-If I visit with APPEA again in 10 years, I hope your business acumen will have led you to change your name to the Australian Methane Production and Sequestration Association and to prosper on the path of decarbonisation, while your concern for public benefit and immortality will have caused you to be generous to the sciences and especially to the oceans, from which much of your wealth will be drawn.
+If I visit with APPEA again in 10 years, I hope your business acumen will have led you to change your name to the Australian Methane Production and Sequestration Association [Slide 28] and to prosper on the path of decarbonization, while your concern for public benefit and immortality will have caused you to be generous to the sciences and especially to the oceans, from which much of your wealth will be drawn.